-There is now even a new digital currency designed to help artists curb music and movie piracy and reward the artists for their work.
+There is now even a new digital currency designed to help artists curb piracy and reward the artists for their work.

-Such protective software are already in the pipelines thanks to the advent of blockchain technology.
+Such protective software is already in the pipeline thanks to blockchain technology.

 So, swiftness and security are a prime reason for the adoption the Blockchain technology.
 Everything else such as the price of digital alternative coins or ‘altcoins’ boils down to basic supply and demand for it.

 Governments and other institutional service providers can take a leaf out of the blockchain technology tree and its true intention.